DICELab-NCSU/RMBL_survey_marks/README.md

 encompasses the set of 10km-buffered survey marks.

-The raster file for the DEM is not provided in this repo due to its large size.
+The raster file for the DEM is not provided in this repo due to its large size, however reproducible code is available in `code/2_merge-dem.R`.

 #### 1.2.
 Calculating viewsheds

-The code needed to reproduce the viewsheds is provided in `code/2_mk_viewsheds.R`.
+The code needed to reproduce the viewsheds is provided in `code/3_mk_viewsheds.R`.
 The observer locations are the [current_mark-points](current_mark-points.geojson), and we assume that the base and the rover are both on a 2m range pole or tripod.
 The stock LoRA antenna range for [Emlid RS2+](https://emlid.com/reachrs2/)) is 8km